-Specimen Measurements (Shape Effects)

-The effects of specimen shape can be investigated by collecting specimens with different shapes.
+Specimen Measurements (Shape Effects) The effects of specimen shape can be investigated by collecting specimens with different shapes.
 Here we will compare testing dumbbell versus rectangular shaped specimens.

-1. Collect three samples of each of the following:
+1. Collect three samples of each of the following: Image: Collect three samples and width of specimens three times using the caliper.
 2. Measure thickness and width of specimens three times using the caliper.